"Lovecraftian Stone Age" town builder The Tribe Must Survive hits early access in February

 Even as you're trying to hold the tribe together, you're also splitting them apart in order to explore the map.
 The Tribe Must Survive takes a lot of inspiration from the 4X genre, except that there isn't a combat or military component and as such, no fourth "extermination" pillar.

-You can send tribespeople on journeys into the ominously named Outer World, where they'll face challenges presented you as pop-up story choices, reminiscent of Stellaris.
-Once a region is sufficiently explored, you can set up an Outpost there and create trade routes, both for basic resources once local reserves grow scarce, and for rarer goods such as Copper and Relics, which are needed for later village upgrades.
+You can send tribespeople on journeys into the ominously named Outer World, where they'll face challenges presented as pop-up story choices, reminiscent of Stellaris.
+Once a region is sufficiently explored, you can found an Outpost there and create trade routes - both for basic resources once local reserves grow scarce, and for rarer goods such as Copper and Relics, which are needed for later village upgrades.

 The outpost system is also a way of managing factional strife, in that you can pack one group off to the boondocks to reduce the tension.
 The R&D component, meanwhile, has you deciding whether to bet on new technologies or commit your tribe to mysticism, while picking from a familiar spread of governing ideologies - freedom at all costs vs tyranny in the name of survival, that kind of thing.

 "Though the game is set far in the past, its world already has an extensive history," reads a blog post on the setting from last year.
 "Great cities have crumbled.
 Wondrous beings have fallen to extinction.
 Dire warnings have faded from memory.
 The cycle of destruction and birth keeps repeating itself.
 By exploring the world, you will find pieces of these histories, and perhaps learn to better understand what you are facing against.